gregnz/stocks/NTNX.md

 **Note: Nutanix is not a SaaS company (at the moment).
 Very little of their deferred revenue comes from subscriptions, but from support contracts.
 They're looking to change this going forward. **

-### Enterprise Cloud
-Thats the private datacenter story.
-It's really a simplicity versus cost story, and personally I found it pretty compelling.
-Is it more compelling than the other options?
-Not sure.

-However, the more interesting is that Nutanix has a major focus on 'Enterprise cloud', which means seeing your private datacenter _and_ your public cloud as parts of the same thing.
-If you want to run your main applications in your private datacenter, and then failover to public cloud, thats something you can do using the same Nutanix interface.

 #### My understanding...